lpinzari/sql-psql-udy/02_joins_sql/03_what_is_a_join.md

 (6 rows)

-In the previous two queries we did not limited the number of rows in the result since there is no `WHERE` clause condition in the `SELECT` statement.
-The results, therefore, return the number of rows or records in the **teachers** and **sections** tables, that is `7` and `6` rows respectively.
+In these two queries we did not filter the table's rows with a `WHERE` clause condition in the `SELECT` statement and, consequently, the results contain all the tables' rows.
+The results, therefore, return the total number of rows or records in the **teachers** and **sections** tables, that is `7` and `6` rows respectively.
 So if you issue the query:

 **SQL**
 ```SQL